Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/programming-with-watermark/add-text-watermark-with-specific-options/_index.md

 ---
-title: Add Text Watermark With Specific Options linktitle:Add Text Watermark With Specific Options
+title: Add Text Watermark With Specific Options
+linktitle: Add Text Watermark With Specific Options
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to add a text watermark with specific options using Aspose.Words for .NET.
 Step-by-step guide.
 type: docs